bahr1k/self-tunnel/README.md

 # self-tunnel

 self-tunnel is a lightweight Node.js module that allows your application to establish a secure, outbound WebSocket tunnel to a remote service.
-This provides HTTPS access to your local web server (Express, Fastify, etc.) from anywhere in the world without port forwarding or a static IP address.You can register any domain (including free subdomains from providers like No-IP or ClouDNS) or use your own custom domain and configure it in one place.
+This provides HTTPS access to your local web server (Express, Fastify, etc.) from anywhere in the world without port forwarding or a static IP address.
+You can register any domain (including free subdomains from providers like No-IP or ClouDNS) or use your own custom domain and configure it in one place.

 ## Features

 -📡 Remote HTTPS access to a Node.js server behind a NAT or firewall.

 -🔐 Secure tunneling over WebSockets (WSS).

 -🌍 No port forwarding or public IP address required.

 -⚙️ Easy integration with any Node.js application running on a local port.

 -🔧 Flexible configuration via an options object or environment variables (process.env).

 -🔄 Automatic reconnection and keep-alive checks.

 -🕊️ Minimal dependencies (only ws).

 ## How It Works